-The World Health Organization (WHO) maintains that testing and tracing contacts is a reliable strategy.
+The World Health Organisation (WHO) maintains that testing and tracing contacts is a reliable strategy.
 Even, in economic terms, it is a low-cost tool for containing the infection that is highly effective as compared to other interventions.

 As the world reconnects through the movement of people, more strains will emerge.
-Without a good contact tracing machinery in place, valuable time will be lost in recognizing if the infections are a result of a new strain or old one.
+Without a good contact tracing machinery in place, valuable time will be lost in recognising if the infections are a result of a new strain or old one.